WokLibCodeClub/Hello-Python/step3/step3.md

 ## First Python "repeat" loop

-Unfortunately the code we've written for our turtle is not very good Python coding - because there's a lot of *repitition* in it, and repetition is something coders always try to avoid.
+Unfortunately the code we've written for our turtle is not very good Python coding - because there's a lot of *repetition* in it, and repetition is something coders always try to avoid.

 (If you look at the code you will see we have the two lines